pprogrammingg/hello-world-alchemy/README.md

 #### Topics
 - Alchemy Composer Tool for invoking some methods on blockchain explorer
-- Install Node.js/npm and Hardhat for smart contract development
+- Install Node.js/npm, Hardhat (has ethers.js) for smart contract development

 - Build and deploy a simple "Hello World" smart contract using Hardhat:

-   - Develop the contract
+   - Develop the contract in Solidity
    - dotenv, metamask setup, metamask private key and AlChemy API key
-   - EthersJS
    - Deploy the contract on a local or test Ethereum network
    - Interact with the deployed smart contract
    - Submit the smart contract to Etherscan for verification